Fieldwork is perhaps the most eagerly and anxiously anticipated part of social work education programmes.

 Q. Are there placements that are only suitable for Fieldwork Practice 2 students?

-Child, Youth and Family Services are primarily targeted toward actual or potentially abused or neglected at-risk children and their families.
+The Ministry for Children, Oranga Tamariki, is primarily targeted toward actual or potentially abused or neglected at-risk children and their families.
 Because of the high level of skill and knowledge necessary, and the complexity of the work, this statutory agency generally accepts students for their Fieldwork Practice 2 placement.
 The only exception for Fieldwork Practice 1 students would be those with substantial experience in the social services.

 Community Mental Health provides services to people with mental health disorders including in-patient and outpatient facilities, residential treatment and day treatment programmes.
 These agencies may be focused on seriously and chronically mentally ill children, adolescents, and adults.
 These placements are generally not suitable for Fieldwork Practice 1 students.